 The particulars of your court-ordered life insurance policy should be coordinated with your former spouse and respective lawyers, including:

 If you’re asked to provide proof of the policy for court, your broker or the life insurance company can give you a copy of your signed application.
-If you opted for temporary coverage when you applied, a receipt of payment should also work.
+A receipt of payment should also work.